Stynern/ProcessingFun/Tornadoes/ReadMe.md

 - tornadoes move using perlin noise
 - added tornado collision with invisible walls and other tornadoes (Can be improved)
 - made the camera pan, recalculated size of dots based on camera distance instead of z. the size is calculated for the tornado rather then each dot now
+- there are 3 type of particles
+	+ simple particles, spin around in the tornado
+	+ rising particles, go up while spining
+	+ trailing particles, only trails in the tornado